Chapter 8. Collections and Enumerators

 12}

 vector to manage.
-The get_Count
+The get_Count method doesn’t change, but

-the get_Item
+the get_Item method does:

 1STDMETHODIMP CPrimeNumberWords::get_Item(long n,